VinFigSan/VinFigSan/README.md

 ## Hi there, I'm Vinicius Figueiredo 👋

-### I am a lifelong learner of Data Science, mobile technologies, and Agile development
+### I am a lifelong learner of Web tecnologies and Data Science
-- 🔭 Currently working on my [graduation project](https://github.com/VinFigSan/tccOpenCV)
+- 🔭 Currently not working ;-;
-- 🌱 Learning Django and Python
+- 🌱 Learning Javascript to make my own PWAs
 - ⚡ Fun fact: I love writing about fictional universes

 ### Contact in: